mnwxman/cox-tuner-channels-dvr/README.md

 Implementation note:

 - `bmitune.sh` is a hybrid Bash and Python script.
-- Embedded Python code is used to push the desired channel number into the Cox Contour Live Guide search screen as quickly and reliably as possible.
+- Embedded Python code is needed to push the desired channel number into the Cox Contour Live Guide search screen as quickly and reliably as possible.

 ### stopbmitune.sh